psycopg/psycopg2/doc/src/extensions.rst

     Typecasters to convert time-related data types to Python `!datetime` objects.

-.. data:: MXDATE
-          MXDATETIME
-          MXDATETIMETZ
-          MXINTERVAL
-          MXTIME
-          MXDATEARRAY
-          MXDATETIMEARRAY
-          MXDATETIMETZARRAY
-          MXINTERVALARRAY
-          MXTIMEARRAY

-    Typecasters to convert time-related data types to `mx.DateTime`_ objects.
-    Only available if Psycopg was compiled with `!mx` support.

 .. versionchanged:: 2.2
-        previously the `DECIMAL` typecaster and the specific time-related typecasters (`!PY*` and `!MX*`) were not exposed by the `extensions` module.
+        previously the `DECIMAL` typecaster and the time-related `!PY*` typecasters were not exposed by the `extensions` module.
 In older versions they can be imported from the implementation module `!psycopg2._psycopg`.

 .. versionadded:: 2.7.2
     the `!*DATETIMETZ*` objects.